-Kea or Tzia island, despite its close proximity to Athens, its tourism sector is still a low-key activity on the island.
-The island of Tzia has managed to retain its traditional character, visible to every village that you set foot on.
+Kea or Tzia island, despite its close proximity to Athens, is still a low-key vacation island and a fantastic Greek island for hiking.
+Kea has managed to retain its traditional character, visible to every village that you set foot on.

-It can mainly be reached by Lavrio port in Athens.
+Kea can be mainly reached by Lavrio port in Athens.
 Check FerryScanner or FerryHopper for ferries to Kea.
 Lavrio port is right after Cape Sounion and the Temple of Poseidon, at the end of the Athens Riviera.

 What is hiking in Kea like?

-It has a mountainous terrain with the peak being Profitis Ilias Mt at 568m, some caves, and many fertile valleys between the hills and the mountains with fruit and oak trees.
+Kea island has a mountainous terrain with the peak being Profitis Ilias Mt at 568m, some caves, and many fertile valleys between the hills and the mountains with fruit and oak trees.
 Kea is fantastic for Greek islands hiking for any level of hiking experience.

-Kea has a well-preserved network of 81km of trails, with wooden posts and red-white signs, most of them stone-paved and well sign-posted.
-The majority of the hikes begin in Ioulida, the Chora (main) town.
+Kea has a well-preserved network of 81km of trails, with wooden posts and red-white signs, most of them stone-paved.
+There are 12 official trails, the majority of which hikes begin in Ioulida, the Chora (main) town.
 The trails are part of an ancient road network that in the 7th – 6th century B.C. connected all the villages on Kea island.

-Kythnos or Kithnos is a tranquil and simple Cycladic island that offers wonderful opportunities as it is one of the best Greek islands for hiking and low-key vacations.
+Kythnos or Kithnos is a tranquil stunning Cycladic island that offers wonderful opportunities as it is one of the best Greek islands for hiking and low-key vacations.

 Kythnos is a dry and mostly barren Greek island and its most beautiful natural landmark is the Kolona beach, a narrow strip of golden sand that connects Kythnos with the islet of St. Loukas, creating two beautiful bays.